TartanSpartan/perfect_dark/VitaControls.md

 Select: Cycle crouch

-Over time, I am open to adding more configurations such as DS4 (especially important for PSTV hardware) and basic PS Vita button-only input (stripped down from this current configuration).
+Over time, I am open to adding more configurations such as DS4 (especially important for PSTV hardware) and basic PS Vita button-only input (stripped down from this current configuration, alternatively gamers are welcome to try the macros with the four corner virtual buttons on the rear touchpad).
 If anyone can assist with contributing alternative grip accessory configurations, that would be much appreciated.